 - Michigan State University Certificate of English Language Proficiency (CELP).
 A score of 65 with no subscores below 15.

 - Michigan State University English Language Test (MSUELT).
-An average score of at least 80 with no subscores below 80, or an average score above 85 with no subscores below 78, is required.
+An average score of at least 80 with no subscores below 80, or an average score of at least 85 with no subscores below 78, is required.
 The MSUELT is given on the campus of Michigan State University at the English Language Center.

-- Advanced Placement English Language (APIEL).
+- Advanced Placement International English Language (APIEL).
 A score of 4 or higher.
 Visit https://apstudent.collegeboard.org/apcourse for details.

-- SAT Verbal.
-A score of 480 or higher.
+- SAT Evidence Based Reading and Writing.
+A score of 510 or higher with a composite score of at least 1110.
 Visit www.collegeboard.com for details.

 - ACT English.
-A score of 18 or higher.
+A score of 18 or higher with a composite core of at least 23.
 Visit www.act.org for details.

-- Pearson Test of English Academic (PTEA).
+- Pearson Test of English Academic (PTE Academic).
 A minimum score of 53 and no subscore below 48.

 Minimum Scores for Provisional Admission

-International applicants who have acceptable academic credentials may be admitted to Michigan State University on a provisional basis with scores between 500 and 549 (paper version) or 60 and 78 (internet version) on the TOEFL; 6.0 on the IELTS; or between 65 and 79 on the MSUELT; or between 46 and 52 on the PTEA.
+International applicants who have acceptable academic credentials may be admitted to Michigan State University on a provisional basis with scores between 60 and 78 on the TOEFL; 6.0 on the IELTS; between 65 and 79 on the MSUELT; or at least 46 on the PTE Academic.

 Provisionally admitted students must take English as a Second Language (ESL) courses at the English Language Center, and restrictions are placed on the number of academic courses that they may take, if any.
-In order to remain enrolled, any international student admitted provisionally because of an English language deficiency must reach English language proficiency within three (3) consecutive semesters of enrollment in appropriate English as a Second Language (ESL) courses (Summer may be excluded) or demonstrate consistent progress in English language proficiency as determined by the Director of the English Language Center.
+In order to remain enrolled, any international student admitted provisionally must reach English language proficiency within three (3) consecutive semesters of enrollment in appropriate English as a Second Language (ESL) courses (summer semester may be excluded) or demonstrate consistent progress in English language proficiency as determined by the Director of the English Language Center.